bsponny/SipNChip/README.md

 # SipNChip

-# What this project uses
+## What this project uses

 This application consists of a website built using Django, a full stack web development framework for Python.
-As such, this project will follow the default organization standards of a Django project, and will follow the default naming and style conventions for Python, PEP-8.
 Other tools that are used in this project include HTML and JavaScript, which are used to build the webpages themselves.
-The setup for this project simply consists of a new Django project in an empty folder.
+The setup for this project simply consists of a Django project in a dedicated folder, `app`.

+## Organization procedures

+The Django project will be automatically set up in the `app` folder, and all application files will be organized according to Django's required structure.
+All other resources for the project can be found in the `docs` folder.

+## Naming scheme

+This project will follow the naming schemes required by Django, as well as adhereing to the style conventions of PEP-8.

-# Version control procedures
+## Version control procedures

 This project uses Git for version control, and is hosted at https://github.com/bsponny/SipNChip.git.
-Individual features of the application will be worked on in their own branches, and merged to the MASTER branch after review by the development team.
+Each member of the team will clone this repository to their personal computers and submit pull requests when making changes to the repository, which must be approved by the team.
+In addition, each feature of the app should have its own branch for development that members work on and merge into MASTER when complete.

-# Buid instructions
+## Build instructions

-The website can be launched by running `python manage.py runserver` from the command line in the Django project, then launching the website in a web browser from a device connected to the same network as the server.
+Clone the project from GitHub to your local repository.
+`bash $ git clone https://github.com/bsponny/SipNChip.git <your-repository>`

+Create a virtual environment in Bash, then begin setting up the Django server.
+`bash $ virtualenv --no-site-packages`
+`bash $ python manage.py migrate`

+Create an admin account for system testing purposes, then migrate again.
+`bash $ python manage.py createsuperuser`
+`bash $ python manage.py makemigrations SipNChip`
+`bash $ python manage.py migrate`

+Run the server, then launch the app from localhost:8000 in your web browser.
+`bash $ python manage.py runserver`

-# Unit testing instructions
+## Unit testing instructions

 Unit tests will be written using Python's built-in `unittest` library.
-Any tests that require an external file will be placed in a dedicated folder for unit tests somewhere in the project.
+A file called `unittests.py`, which contains all necessary unit tests for this project, can be found in the `app` folder.

-# System testing instructions
+## System testing instructions

-The following procedure will be used for system testing:
-	1. Website is run from the Django server
-	2. One user logs into the website as a manager
-	3. Another three users create new player accounts from the public account creation page
-	4. Manager creates tournament which players then join
-	5. Players input scores to simulate playing the tournament
-	6. Players submit scores to the leaderboard and receive cash prizes
-	7. Manager switches one player account to bartender, and another player account to sponsor
-	8. All users add $1000 to their account
-	9. Manager creates another tournament
-	10. Sponsor offers to sponsor tournament
-	11. Player signs up for tournament
-	12. Player places a drink order using the application
-	13. Bartender marks the order as complete when received
-	14. Player inputs scores to finish tournament
-	15. Sponsor requests a tournament using the request form
-	16. Player signs up for tournament
-	17. Player places a drink order, then cancels it
-	18. Player inputs scores to finish tournament
-	19. All users log off, server is shut down
+Once the server has been launched, log into the app with username: owner and password: hunter2.
+This account should have all permissions, allowing for complete system testing.